RanaMuhammadYar/admin-theme-tailwind-css/README.md

-# FlexAdmin - Tailwind CSS 3 Admin Layout & UI Kit Template
+# Riysat Colllege Tailwind CSS 3 Admin Layout & UI Kit Template
 We would like to thank you for purchasing FlexAdmin :).
 The following guideline will help you to get started with the hyper and its documentation.

+# Subscribe to my YouTube channel for more Tailwind CSS tutorials.
+Don't forget to like, share, and leave a comment if you encounter any issues or have questions

 #### Docs and Examples